-Courage Schools, a new independent school opening Fall 2021 in Sandy Springs, is in search of a Classroom Lead Teacher.
+Courage Schools is in search of a Classroom Lead Teacher.

-We are in search of a Classroom Lead Teacher that envelopes the same values that will drive the success of both our school and its students.
+We are in search of a Classroom Lead Teacher who envelopes the same values that will drive the success of both our school and its students.

 - Courage to learn